rust-lang/rfcs/text/0000-target-tier-policy.md

 This policy defines the requirements for accepting a proposed target at a given level of support.

+Each tier builds on all the requirements from the previous tier, unless overridden by a stronger requirement.

 ## Tier 3 target policy

 At this tier, the Rust project provides no official support for a target, so we